solo-io/gloo/README.md

 Blog
 -----

-To learn more about the motivation behind Gloo read our [blog](https://medium.com/solo-io/announcing-gloo-the-function-gateway-3f0860ef6600)
+To learn more about the motivation behind creating Gloo read our [blog](https://medium.com/solo-io/announcing-gloo-the-function-gateway-3f0860ef6600)

 Documentation
 -----